semgrep/semgrep-docs/docs/deployment/primary-branch.md

 ## Changes to existing URLs

-For customers prior to September 4, 2024, this feature may affect any bookmarks or saved links created for custom views or slices in product pages such as **Code**, **Supply Chain > Vulnerabilities**, and **Secrets**.
+For Semgrep AppSec Platform users prior to September 4, 2024, this feature may affect any bookmarks or saved links created for custom views or slices in product pages such as **Code**, **Supply Chain > Vulnerabilities**, and **Secrets**.
 The primary branch feature deprecates certain filters, which affect the parameters in your URL.
 In these cases, you may have to re-create your bookmarks.

 - The following parameters are deprecated:
   - `ref=_default`